-But the tidal wave which the classical Greeks and their immediate heirs had stirred finally curled and broke when it washed ashore on the desert sands of their descendants' deficiencies.
+However, the tidal wave that the classical Greeks and their immediate heirs had stirred finally washed ashore on the desert sands of their descendants' deficiencies.
 Nevertheless, in three hundred brief years these masters had advanced their art unimaginable distances.
 To put it in perspective, it took the Western world almost two millennia after the Classical Age ended to invent Shakespeare and thus finally catch up to the sophistication of Euripides' tragedy.

 |Terms, Places, People and Things to Know